appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/helm-chart/installation/kubernetes-quick.md

 ### 2. Remove Sensitive Information From `values.yaml`

-If you want to remove sensitive information such as Appcircle initial user password, SMTP password, SSL certificates, and other secrets from the `values.yaml` for production environments, you can check the [Sensitive Values](self-hosted-appcircle/install-server/helm-chart/configuration/sensitive-configuration.md) documentation.
+**Remove sensitive information** such as Appcircle initial user password, SMTP password, SSL certificates, and other secrets from the `values.yaml` **for production environments**, by checking the [Sensitive Values](self-hosted-appcircle/install-server/helm-chart/configuration/sensitive-configuration.md) documentation.

 ### 3. Add the Appcircle Helm Repository